savchenkoyana/Nbody/02_Reproduce_JGB/README.md

 ```

 > Note that timestamps for gyrFalcON and Nbody0 will likely differ, so we feed them separately.
 There is also a way to get the nearest timestamp in snapshot using NEMO's `snaptrim` with option `timefuzz=nearest`.
 However, there is a [bug](https://github.com/savchenkoyana/Nbody/issues/9) related to close timestamps in a simulation snapshot.
 So my way is uglier but less error prone.

+# Units

+The main diffrence between Nbody0 and gyrFalcON is that Nbody0 always uses `G=1`.
+We, on the other hand, use non-usual units in our experiments.
+The convenient units for creating a cluster model with log-normal spectrum are: parsec, km/s and $M\_{☉}$.
+We use another units for evolution: kiloparsec, km/s and $M\_{☉}$.
+Mostly these units are motivated by the fact that they are used with the Milky Way potential from Portail et al. (2017) [implemented in Agama](https://github.com/GalacticDynamics-Oxford/Agama/blob/master/py/example_mw_potential_hunter24.py) and we would probably like to reuse our code for this task in future.

+The easiest choice of units for Nbody0 is: kiloparsec, km/s and $232533.73313343327 \\times M\_{☉}$.
+In these units `G=1` and also we do not need to change the time scale.

 # Checklist